Magronox/Magronox.github.io/index.md

  Welcome to my home page
 =============

 I'm an undergraduate student in Electrical Engineering at Sharif University of Technology.
-I am interested in graphical models, meta-learning, unsupervised learning, probability theory, and information theory.I am mainly interested in theoretical work.
+I am interested in graphical models, meta-learning, unsupervised learning, probability theory, and information theory.
+I am mainly interested in theoretical work.

   On-going Research:
   ---------